gvenkatareddy/iam-labs/jasypt-sample/README.md

 Build
 -----
 From the root of the project directory run `gradlew` or `gradlew.bat` depending on the target platform.
-The resulting artifacts will be created in the `build` directory: `build/libs/jasypt-sample.war` archive and `build/jasypt-sample` exploded war directory (if you prefer deploy it that way).
+The resulting artifacts will be created in the `build` directory: `build/libs/jasypt-sample.war` archive and `build/jasypt-sample` exploded war directory (if you prefer to deploy it that way).

 Run
 ---
-After deploying the war artifact into the Servlet container of choice, simple `GET http(s)://[hostname]/jasypt-sample` and you should see the decrypted property returned.
+After deploying the war artifact into a Servlet container of choice, simple `GET http(s)://[hostname]/jasypt-sample` and you should see the decrypted property returned.